-The commitment fee on the undrawn portion of the Credit Facility was \$3.3 million for the year ended December 31, 2015 compared to \$5.8 million for the prior year.
-The decrease of the commitment fee on the undrawn portion directly relates to the increase in the amounts borrowed under the Credit Facility as we finance the development of Iridium NEXT.
-As we continue to draw additional amounts under the Credit Facility, the undrawn portion and related fees will decrease.
+The commitment fee on the undrawn portion of the Credit Facility was \$1.3 million for the year ended December 31, 2016 compared to \$3.3 million for the prior year.
+The decrease of the commitment fee on the undrawn portion directly relates to the increase in the amounts borrowed under the Credit Facility as we continue to finance the development of Iridium NEXT.
+As we are fully drawn on the Credit Facility as of February 2017, the undrawn portion and related fees will decrease to zero beginning in the second quarter of 2017.